 The ANC wins the general election held on 2 June, increasing its majority.

-Mandela bows out of politics, stepping down as president of South Africa and returning to live at his birthplace in Transkei.
+Mandela bows out of politics, stepping down as president of South Africa and returning to live at his home village of Qunu in the Eastern Cape.
 However, his retirement is short-lived and in December he is appointed by the UN to lead talks aimed at ending a six-year old civil war in the African state of Burundi.

-"I really wanted to retire and rest and spend more time with my children, my grandchildren and of course with my wife," Mandela will later say.
+"I really wanted to retire and rest and spend more time with my children, my grandchildren and of course with my wife," Mandela says later.
 "But the problems are such that for anybody with a conscience who can use whatever influence he may have to try to bring about peace, it's difficult to say no."

 2002 - Mandela reenters South African public life when he begins to question the government's approach to the HIV-AIDS crisis in the country.

 South Africa has the highest number of HIV infections in the world, with about 4.7 million people, or one in nine of the population, carrying the virus.
 However, the government refuses to support the widespread use of retroviral drugs to treat the epidemic and suggests that poverty may be the real cause of AIDS.

 Mandela calls for strong leadership, stating that it is "the key to any effective response in the war against HIV".

 In August Mandela reveals that one of his nieces and two sons of a nephew have died from AIDS.
 Mandela establishes the 46664 HIV-AIDS awareness campaign in 2003.
 The campaign is named after the number Mandela was given when he arrived at Robben Island Prison.

 On 2 September Mandela joins the growing number of world figures critical of plans by the administrations of US President George W. Bush and British Prime Minister Tony Blair to launch a preemptive, unilateral attack on Iraq.